teragonaudio/Website/BeatCounter.md

 BeatCounter
 ===========

+**NOTE**: This software is unsupported and is no longer being updated or maintained.
+It likely will not work on newer versions of macOS.

 BeatCounter is a simple plugin designed to facilitate beatmatching software and turntables.
 It displays the current tempo in beats per minute (BPM), and an accumulated average over the last few seconds.
 BeatCounter is the perfect